-A concern may be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'.
+A concern is defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'.

-A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.
+A complaint is defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.